Skip to content

 The eye usually heals in four to six weeks after this surgery.
 If your doctor uses glue to secure the tissue graft instead of sutures, your recovery time may be shorter.

-During this time, you should follow your doctor’s instructions closely and avoid touching the area or rushing the healing process.
+You should follow your doctor’s instructions closely and avoid touching the area or rushing the healing process during this time.
 You will be given a temporary eye patch or a pad to wear while the area heals.

 You won’t experience any pain during the surgery as your doctor will apply a local anesthetic to your eye.
 Many patients are also lightly sedated before the procedure begins, which helps reduce anxiety and discomfort.